byangtri/eks/README.md

 ```

-`eksscript.sh` file is script to build the EKS cluster.
+`eksscript.sh` file is script to run the initial prerequisite.

 ```